prometheus/client_python/README.md

 **4. Metrics tuning (Gauge)**:

-When `Gauge` metrics are used, additional tuning needs to be performed.
+When `Gauge`s are used in multiprocess applications, you must decide how to handle the metrics reported by each process.
 Gauges have several modes they can run in, which can be selected with the `multiprocess_mode` parameter.

 - 'all': Default.
-Return a timeseries per process alive or dead.
+Return a timeseries per process (alive or dead), labelled by the process's `pid` (the label is added internally).
-- 'liveall': Return a timeseries per process that is still alive.
+- 'min': Return a single timeseries that is the minimum of the values of all processes (alive or dead).
-- 'livesum': Return a single timeseries that is the sum of the values of alive processes.
+- 'max': Return a single timeseries that is the maximum of the values of all processes (alive or dead).
-- 'max': Return a single timeseries that is the maximum of the values of all processes, alive or dead.
+- 'sum': Return a single timeseries that is the sum of the values of all processes (alive or dead).

-- 'min': Return a single timeseries that is the minimum of the values of all processes, alive or dead.
+Prepend 'live' to the beginning of the mode to return the same result but only considering living processes (e.g., 'liveall, 'livesum', 'livemax', 'livemin').

 ```python
 from prometheus_client import Gauge